-- 8. The Group positively notes that the rate of attainment on payments to the TC Fund (TCF) for 2023, as of 31 December 2023, was 98.6%, which continued to progress and is considered as the second highest rate of attainment over the course of the last 10 years.
-The Group commends the efforts exerted by the Secretariat in this regard, and emphasizes the importance of the TCF in the successful implementation of the TC Programme and reiterates its call on all Member States to pay their contributions in accordance with the indicative scale of assessment in full and on time.
-The Group also requests the Secretariat to work closely with Member States to improve the rate of attainment on pledges and payments to the TCF. - 9.
+- 9. The Group notes that the rate of attainment on payments to the TC Fund (TCF) for 2024, as of 31 December 2024, was 95%, a decrease in comparison to 2023.
+The Group commends the past efforts exerted by the Secretariat in this regard, and requests the Secretariat to work closely with Member States to improve the rate of attainment on pledges and payments to the TCF.
+The Group emphasizes the importance of the TCF in the successful implementation of the TC Programme and reiterates its call on all Member States to pay their contributions in accordance with the indicative scale of assessment in full and on time. - 10.
 The Group notes with concern that despite the increasing number of developing countries receiving technical cooperation from the Agency, the resources for the TC Programme, both financial and human, have not increased in tandem.
 This situation becomes all the more striking when comparing the TCF to the funds available for the non-promotional activities.
-The Group reiterates its request to the Secretariat to include in future reports the details of the increasing number of participants in the TC Programme and increasing demands over the past several years. - 10.
-The Group remains concerned that the resources available to the TC Programme are still not sufficient, assured and predictable to meet the objectives mandated in Article II of the Statute, as called for by the General Conference repeatedly in its resolutions on Technical Cooperation.
-The Group also reiterates its call for sufficient human resources and adequate funding to be assigned to Major Programme 6, in order to facilitate the successful delivery of the TC Programme in light of the growing demand. - 11.
+The Group reiterates its request to the Secretariat to include in future reports the details of the increasing number of participants in the TC Programme and increasing demands over the past several years. - 11.
+The Group remains concerned that the resources available to the TC Programme are still not sufficient, assured and predictable to meet the objectives mandated in Article II of the Statute, and as called for by the General Conference repeatedly in its resolutions on Technical Cooperation.
+The Group also reiterates its call for sufficient human resources and adequate funding to be assigned to Major Programme 6, in order to facilitate the successful delivery of the TC Programme in light of the growing demand. - 12.
 The Group further appreciates the extrabudgetary contributions by Member States, the private sector and other non-traditional donors to the TC Programme.
 In addition, the Group notes the decision of some countries to participate in the government cost-sharing mechanism.
 The Group underscores, though, that extrabudgetary contributions cannot be a reliable source of funding.
 The Group, therefore, remains concerned about the increased reliance on extrabudgetary contributions for the delivery of the TC Programme and its potential impact on the funding being sufficient, assured and predictable.
 Extrabudgetary contributions therefore should not and cannot replace the TC Fund, which is the primary funding mechanism essential to a stable and strategic TC Programme.

-12. The Group takes note of the important contribution the Agency's TC Programme could make to the achievement of the Agenda 2030 and its SDGs as well as to the Paris Climate Change
+- 13. The Group takes note of the important contribution the Agency's TC Programme could make to the achievement of the Agenda 2030 and its SDGs as well as to the Paris Climate Change Agreement.

-Agreement.
 The Group welcomes the Secretariat's efforts to help Member States to benefit from the synergies between the Sustainable Development Agenda 2030 and the TC Programme, while recognizing their specificities.
 The Group maintains that alignment with the SDGs should not constitute a limitation or condition for TC projects, nor a tool for their reprioritization.
-The Group also holds the view that the SDGs places a greater demand for additional resources to address the increasing socio-economic challenges and to meet the developmental needs of developing countries.

-13. In this regard, the Group also reiterates its strong position that TC should not be subject to any form of conditionality, which is inconsistent with the statute of the IAEA and the guiding principles and operating rules as contained in INFCIRC/267 and requests the Secretariat to continue to adhere to them.
+The Group also holds the view that the SDGs places a greater demand for additional resources to address the increasing socio-economic challenges and to meet the developmental needs of developing countries. - 14.
+In this regard, the Group also reiterates its strong position that TC should not be subject to any form of conditionality, which is inconsistent with the statute of the IAEA and the guiding principles and operating rules as contained in INFCIRC/267 and requests the Secretariat to continue to adhere to them.